Russia targets lawyer over media comments on treason case - WTMJ

 Opposition supporters, independent journalists and human rights activists have been facing increasing government pressure in Russia.
 Raids targeting Pavlov and his team elicited outrage in the Russian legal and human rights community, with prominent lawyers and legal aid groups calling on authorities to stop “using the law as a tool of pressure on lawyers.”

-Pavlov said the accusations against him were connected to his defense of Ivan Safronov, a former Russian journalist charged with treason in a case that has been widely seen as politically motivated.
+Pavlov said the accusations against him were connected to his defense of Ivan Safronov, a former Russian journalist charged with treason in a case that has been widely seen as retribution for his journalistic work.
 He said he was targeted because he shared information about the case with the media.

 Safronov, who wrote about military and security issues for a decade before becoming an adviser to Roscosmos head Dmitry Rogozin, was detained last year and accused of passing military secrets to Czech intelligence.
 Many journalists questioned the charges, and his former newspaper openly rejected them as “absurd.”